 The building owners wanted to use products only if they did not contain any ingredients on the red list or had a Declare label, the “nutrition label” for the building industry.

-AirRenew has a Declare label and is made in our Seattle plant, less than 200 miles from the Breathe Building.
+AirRenew, a former product, had a Declare label and was made in our Seattle plant, less than 200 miles from the Breathe Building.

 - Performance well beyond codes and regulatory requirement.